charmed-hpc/.github/pull_request_template.md

 Or:

-* [ ] I confirm the pull request has no implications for documentation, with justification included in the summary of changes.
+* [ ] I confirm that this pull request requires no changes or additions to documentation.

+[//]: # (If your PR does not require changes or additions to documentation, please write your justification here.)